| Travel > | UK > |

 There is speculation that Iona was a sacred island to the Iron Age inhabitants before the 500s.
 This is just speculation with no evidence, but it is offered as a possible reason for Columba's settling here.

 Saint Columba, or Golm Cille as he would have called himself in Gaelic, was exiled from his native Ireland in 563.
-He founded a monastery on Iona, along with twelve companions.
+He and twelve companions founded a monastery on Iona.

 The Book of Kells was likely produced, at least in part, on Iona in the late 700s.
 But then a series of Viking raids began in 794, and by 849 the monastery was abandoned.